gyaresu/gareth-com-au/index.md

       url: "/services/"
 ---

-I specialize in providing clear, practical strategies to help organisations make the most of their technology and streamline their operations.
-This consultancy focuses on aligning IT with real business goals, creating solutions that are easy to implement and drive long-term success.
-Whether you're looking to optimize current systems or plan for future growth, I'm here to ensure technology is an asset, not a burden.
+With 25 years in IT and 15 years working internationally, I specialize in delivering clear, practical strategies that help organizations around the world make the most of their technology and streamline operations.
+I bring real, actionable value remotely, aligning IT with your business goals wherever you’re located.
+When deeper on-site collaboration is needed, I’m also ready to travel to ensure solutions are effective and tailored to your needs.
+Whether you’re optimizing current systems or planning for future growth, I’m here to make technology a valuable asset, not an obstacle.

 [Explore our Services]({% link _pages/services.md %}){: .btn .btn--primary}
 or